Ghost081280/north-star-watchdog/README.md

 - Findings are **machine-generated** and may contain errors
 - **All individuals are presumed innocent until proven guilty**
 - **Always verify information through official sources**
+- **Journalists are tracked for attribution, not as investigation subjects**

 This site does not make accusations — it tracks publicly available information about ongoing investigations.